Oldham County Schools revise mask mandate amid current COVID trends

 - The OC Board of Education reserves the right to implement or adjust the COVID-19 plan as necessary based upon state and local conditions.

-Radford said Oldham County Schools was monitoring the state and local positivity rates, as well as the number of cases within OCS, since reinstating the face mask requirement Jan.
+Radford said Oldham County Schools was monitoring the state and local positivity rates and the number of cases within OCS, since reinstating the face mask requirement Jan.
 11.

 He said changes in the community have to be recognized.